 The average blog post length in 2024 is 1,400 words—77% longer than 10 years ago, according to Orbit Media’s annual survey.
 For SEO purposes, most successful content ranges from 1,500-2,500 words, though the optimal length depends on your content type, industry, and search intent.
 Research from Backlinko shows the average first-page Google result contains approximately 1,447 words, while content over 3,000 words gets 77.2% more backlinks.
 Quality and comprehensiveness matter more than hitting a specific word count.
+For general benchmarks, see our guide on the word count for blog posts.

 This guide breaks down what current data shows about content length and SEO performance.